Articles of Association of Norway’s Performing Rights Society (TONO)

-(2) The Board shall give notice of an extraordinary annual meeting when the auditor, Control Committee or at least one-tenth of the members so demands in writing in order to deal with a specific subject.
+(2) The Board shall give notice of an extraordinary annual meeting when the auditor, Control Committee or at least one-tenth of the unit holders so demands in writing in order to deal with a specific subject.
 The Board shall ensure that the extraordinary annual meeting is held within one month of the demand being made.

 Article 18 Notice of an annual meeting